adriennevdominguez-21/ai-product-strategy/README.md

 | Drift velocity | <0.5%/4w | Weekly monitoring of production data against the training dataset using drift detection metrics. | >2%/4w → trigger gold-set audit |

 - **Golden Dataset:** 5 rows, 2 adversarial
-- **Confidence UX:**
-**Approach:** Attendance Insight combines tiered confidence, visible uncertainty, and human-in-the-loop review so educators can understand how reliable each recommendation is and remain responsible for final intervention decisions.
+- **Confidence UX:** Attendance Insight combines tiered confidence, visible uncertainty, and human-in-the-loop review so educators can understand the reliability of each recommendation and remain responsible for final intervention decisions.

 **Confident (>90%):** Generates a risk classification, explains the strongest contributing factors, and recommends a prioritized intervention.